 Students must earn a grade of B- or above on all courses taken in CSBS Graduate Programs, including electives.
 Should a student earn a grade of C+ or below in any class during the course of the program, the student will be placed on academic probation and will remain on academic probation until the grade has been replaced with a grade of B- or above.
 In order to replace a grade of C+ or below the student will be responsible to pay again for tuition and all associated course fees and will be responsible to pay all applicable independent study fees.
 (See Course Repeat policy above.)
-If a student's academic history prior to attending the College of Social and Behavioral Sciences at Northwest University reflects a GPA below 3.000 ("B" level), yet the application review board deems him or her a worthy candidate for the M.A. in Counseling Psychology, the M.A. in International Community Development, or the Psy.D. in Counseling Psychology Program, he or she may be admitted to the program on academic probation.
-Such students will remain on academic probation until all grade reports for the program reflect no grades of C+ or below.
+If a student's academic history prior to attending the College of Social and Behavioral Sciences at Northwest University reflects a GPA below 3.000 ("B" level), or submits an otherwise weak application, yet the application review board deems him or her a worthy candidate for the M.A. in Counseling Psychology, MA in Clinical Mental Health Counseling, the M.A. in International Community Development, or the Psy.D. in Counseling Psychology programs, he or she may be admitted to the program on academic probation.
+Such a students' academic performance will be reviewed at the end of the first semester to determine whether he or she may continue in the program.
 If a student is placed on probation a second time, the student may be dismissed from the program.
 Probationary students are under the supervision of the College of Social and Behavioral Sciences.
 Probation is not intended as a punitive measure but as a warning and time for necessary improvement.
-Probation, however, could lead to further academic penalties as deemed suitable by the Director of Academic or Psy.D Programs.
+Probation, however, could lead to further academic penalties as deemed suitable by the Director of Academic or Psy.D Programs